algor512/nuwm/README.md

 By default `nuwm` is installed to `/usr/local/bin`.
 You can change this in the `Makefile`.

+## Bugs

+I'm working on fixing the following bugs:

+- dunst notifications get placed behind all windows when switching desktops

 ## Todo

 - Multiple desktop view